DCAN-Labs/hbcd-docs-internal/docs/workflows/data-proc-wf.md

 #### Record Query & Derivatives Cleanup
 After CBRAIN processing, previous processing records are queried against the contents of `s3://midb-hbcd-main-deid/assembly_bids` to ensure that processing is still up-to-date with the current BIDS data.
 For any cases where the derivative data has become out of sync with the assembly_bids data, the impacted derivative data along with CBRAIN processing task objects are deleted.
 The next time the query scripts are run that look for new subjects to process, the processing will be re-initiated for these subjects.

+### Copying Release Data to Staging Bucket
+The details of this process are as follows:

+1. Find release-ready subject/sessions in `s3://midb-hbcd-main-deid/`
+2. Edit assembly_bids structure like so:
+    - Remove low-QC images/files that were not used for attempted processing
+    - Reconstruct `scans.tsv` files to only include entries for files included in the release
+    - Reconstruct `sessions.tsv` files to only include sessions from the release
+3. Squash the derivatives folders across imaging sessions so that there is one common derivatives folder for all imaging sessions
+4. Copy the resulting assembly_bids and derivatives data to `rawdata/` and `derivatives/`, respectively, under:
+ `s3://midb-hbcd-lasso-data-release-staging/<release_identifier>/hbcd/`

 ### BrainSwipes
 The workflow for BrainSwipes is unique compared to other data due to the fact that the quality control (QC) is performed post-CBRAIN processing and therefore must go through additional steps.
 Some details to note: